- A grade of C or better is necessary for all courses offered toward a major in linguistics.

 - No courses offered toward the fulfillment of the requirements for the major may be taken on a pass/fail basis.

-For questions, or to declare a major or minor, students should contact their designated advisor:
+For questions, or to declare a major or minor, please see the Undergraduate Linguistics advising page.

 Requirements for the Major

 Nine courses are required to complete a major in language and linguistics.